 ...and, I like working for an independent business that strives to create a pleasant environment in which to work and shop and strives to provide meaningful and quality products.
 Royal River is the perfect fit!

-Hannah, Chief Intelligence OfficerMy role at RRNF allows me to collide my love of logic and problem solving with my passion for local and organically produced foods and goods.
-I am so thankful to have the opportunity to maintain active participation in the growth of Royal River Natural Foods while also continuing to grow as an individual myself.
+Hannah, Chief Intelligence OfficerMy role at RRNF allows me to collide my love of logic and problem solving with my passion for organic and locally produced foods and goods.
+I am so thankful to have the opportunity to maintain active participation in the growth of Royal River Natural Foods.

 Born and raised in Maine, I spent most of my youth sailing the coast and traveling the back roads with family and friends.
 I have been working with computers since some of my earliest memories of testing software for my dad as a small child.
 A proud aunt to six amazing kids, I very much enjoy spending time with family and my best companion, my dog, Summit.
 I am a devoted lover of animals and I believe it is of utmost importance to treat the earth and all of her inhabitants with love and respect.